 What I’m doing now

-I’m currently living in Maine and taking time to build my skill set, and explore my interest in creating small passive income businesses.
+I’m currently living in Maine building my skill set and working as a freelancer.
 As of November 2016, my wife and I became parents to our son Walter(named after his grandfather) and have been growing in completely new ways as we raise him.
+It feels like we learn something new every day.

 Lately, I’ve been spending time working with:

 I’ve also been learning how to use Propresenter 6 to help create better presentations for the church I attend.
 I recently built a new PC(I also use Macs), so I’ve been learning more about PC setups to get the most power out of the programs I use.
-I’ve also been working with MkDocs for creating documentation to refer to for my small business and for life in general.
+Currently, I’m using MkDocs for creating documentation to refer to for my small business.

-My interests outside of my work are in, but not limited to; reading(when I have the time), travel, tea, cooking, tiny house living, minimalism, horror(movies, tv shows, comics, conventions, Halloween, etc..) 👻, building things, and organization.
+My interests outside of my work are in, but not limited to; family, reading(when I have the time), travel, tea, cooking, tiny house living, minimalism, horror(movies, tv shows, comics, conventions, Halloween, etc..) 👻, building things that make life easier, and organization(I love labels, boxes, color coding, etc..).

 I first fell in love with coding when I was in high school after taking a C++ programing class that my school offered.
 Intrigued with how I could compile code and make a computer output something, I started dabbling around with computer parts and built my own custom built PC.
 I also took classes in woodworking, welding, programming Cisco routers, and computer aided drafting at my high school.
 I enjoyed how hands on those courses were and how I was able to build things, whether it be in the digital or tangible world.
 These series of interests lead my decision to attend college at the University of Maine for Computer Science.